 You will typically see an option on your desktop by right-clicking it.
 By using this, you can open NVIDIA Control Panel

 Do I need to change my Graphic Card if my Nvidia panel is crashing?

 There are so many software issues related to Nvidia Panel crashing, you can also try fixing some of them.

-In conclusion, here are the top 7 methods to fix Nvidia control panel keeps closing.
+In conclusion, here are the top 7 methods to fix the Nvidia control panel that keeps closing.
 You can try any of the methods above and resolve your issue.
 Ensure that you follow each step carefully and proceed with the other step.

 Gravit Sinha: Founder of ValidEdge, a problem-solving website, driven by his lifelong passion for fixing issues.